Celebrate St. Patrick’s Day By Cranking Up Steve Earle’s “The Galway Girl”

 I’ve always said there’s a strong overlap between Irish and country music.

-Fiddles, guitars, story telling songs, alcohol… I mean come on, it’s almost the exact same thing, just with some bagpipes and kilts thrown in.
-There’s a reason Turnpike Troubadours are opening up for Dropkick Murphys today…
+Fiddles, guitars, story telling songs, alcohol… I mean come on, it’s almost the exact same thing.
+There’s a reason Turnpike Troubadours opened up for Dropkick Murphys on St. Paddy’s Day last year.

 So for you country loving potato eaters, let me present today’s anthem.